Eva Atanasova

-Eva Atanasova (Ева Атанасова; born 5 June 2005) is a Bulgarian footballer who plays as a forward for Ludogorets Razgrad and the Bulgaria women's national team.
+Eva Yordanova Atanasova (Ева Атанасова; born 5 June 2005) is a Bulgarian footballer who plays as a forward for Ekstraliga club Pogoń Szczecin and the Bulgaria women's national team.

 Career

-Eva started her career at Sportika Blagoevgrad, before moving to the Romanian team Carmen București in July 2022.
-On 7 September 2023 she joined the newly joined to Bulgarian Women's League team Ludogorets Razgrad.
+Atanasova started her career at Sportika Blagoevgrad, before moving to the Romanian team Carmen București in July 2022.
+On 7 September 2023, she joined the newly formed Bulgarian Women's League club Ludogorets Razgrad.

-On 31 July 2024 she signed a one year contract for SV Zulte Waregem in Belgium.
+On 31 July 2024, she signed a one-year contract for Zulte Waregem in Belgium.

+She spent the 2025–26 season back at Ludogorets, before signing a two-year contract with Polish club Pogoń Szczecin on 30 July 2026.

 International career

-Atanasova capped for Bulgaria at senior level in a 0–2 friendly loss to Romania on 16 July 2023.
+Atanasova capped for Bulgaria at senior level in a 2–0 friendly loss to Romania on 16 July 2023.